Languages of Malaysia

 Malaysia contains speakers of 137 living languages, 41 of which are found in Peninsular Malaysia.
 The government provides schooling at the primary level in each of the three major languages, Malay, Mandarin and Tamil.
 Within Malay and Tamil there are a number of dialectal differences.
 There are a number of Chinese languages native to the ethnic Han Chinese who originated from Southern China, which include Yue, Min and Hakka Chinese.

 Malay

-The official language of Malaysia is the Malay language.
-There are 10 dialects of Malay used throughout Malaysia.
-Malay became predominant after the 13 May Incident.
-A variant of the Malay language that is spoken in Brunei is also commonly spoken in East Malaysia.
-Standard Malay is often a second language following use of a local Malay dialect.
-The standard language is promoted as a unifying symbol for the nation across all ethnicities, linked to the concept of Bangsa Malaysia (Malaysian nation).
-The status as a national language is codified in Article 152 of the constitution.
-The passage of the National Language Act 1963/67 also strengthened the position of the language.
+The official language of Malaysia is the "Malay language" (Bahasa Melayu) which is sometimes interchangeable with "Malaysian language" (Bahasa Malaysia).
+The standard language is promoted as a unifying symbol for the nation across all ethnicities, linked to the concept of Bangsa Malaysia (lit.
+'Malaysian Nation').
+The status as a national language is codified in Article 152 of the constitution, further strengthened by the passage of the National Language Act 1963/67.
+This standard Malay is often a second language following use of related Malayic languages spoken within Malaysia (excluding the Ibanic) identified by local scholars as "dialects" (loghat), 10 of which are used throughout Malaysia.
+A variant of Malay that is spoken in Brunei is also commonly spoken in East Malaysia.
+After the 13 May Incident, English as the main kindergarten to university-level national education medium was gradually replaced with Malay since the 1970s.
 The Education Act of 1996 reiterates that Malay is to be "the main medium of instruction in all educational institutions in the National Education System", with certain exceptions.